Why Singapore is the next big name at the forefront of cancer research and early detection

 National Cancer Institute & Public Affairs

 Singapore is no newcomer to healthcare innovation.
 According to a 2014 Bloomberg report, the city-state ranks first for the most efficient healthcare system out of 51 countries.
-It's also ranked as a top medical tourism destination by the PHD Chamber Medical and Wellness Tourism Report.

 And recent advancements and discoveries are catapulting the Lion City to the forefront of the healthcare arena, even more so than in years prior.